saltmine/starboard/README.md

 * Create communication between the Keep Chrome app & extension

 ##### Version
+* 0.9.5
+ * Loading keepmark js on teh fly from server
+  * Big thanks to Brian
 * 0.9.4
  * Guess what, I have to ask for that data after all
 * 0.9.3